RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cp/cp-7.6.md

 ## Control Statement

-Plan and prepare for circumstances that preclude returning to the primary processing site.
+The organization plans and prepares for circumstances that preclude returning to the primary processing site.

-## Control guidance

-There may be situations that preclude an organization from returning to the primary processing site such as if a natural disaster (e.g., flood or a hurricane) damaged or destroyed a facility and it was determined that rebuilding in the same location was not prudent.

-## Control assessment-objective
+## Control Objective

-circumstances that preclude returning to the primary processing site are planned for;
-circumstances that preclude returning to the primary processing site are prepared for.
+Determine if the organization plans and prepares for circumstances that preclude returning to the primary processing site.